 Pulsometers, The so-called doctor’s watches, are chronographs which feature a scale allowing a simple and reliable rapid heart rate reading.
-The doctor’s starts the chronograph, counts a determined number of pulsations (usually it is calibrated for 15 or 30), stops the chronograph to read the patient’s pulse per minute on the pulsometric scale.
+The doctor starts the chronograph, counts a determined number of pulsations (usually it is calibrated for 15 or 30), stops the chronograph to read the patient’s pulse per minute on the pulsometer scale.

-Telemeters allows the measuring of distance to an event, for instance artillery firing or lightening, which can be seen and heard, using the difference between the speed of light and of sound.
+Telemeters allows the measuring of distance to an event, for instance, artillery firing or lightning, which can be seen and heard, using the difference between the speed of light and of sound.
 The chronograph is started when the event is seen and stopped when it is heard.
 The chronograph seconds hand indicates the distance from the event on the telemetric scale.

 Also known as ‘retour-en-vol’ in French, flyback chronographs can be returned to zero and restarted instantly with only a single push of a button.
-Appreciated by pilots for the time it saves, this function allows to begin retiming quickly without the need of pressing pushers three times in succession to stop, reset and start the chronograph.
+Appreciated by pilots for the time it saves, this function allows beginning a new timing session quickly without the need of pressing pushers three times in succession to stop, reset and start the chronograph.

 Split-second chronograph (Rattrapante in French or Doppelchronograph in German)

 A split-second chronograph features 2 superimposed second-hands which time 2 events of different lengths simultaneously.
 One hand (the Rattrapante) can be stopped to read an intermediate time while the other one (the trotteuse) keeps running.
 A second push on the Rattrapante pusher will allow the stopped hand to catch up with the moving hand.